-It is also worth mentioning that the analyzing powers of the $p p \rightarrow pp\eta$ reaction for both excess energies studied are consistent with zero within 1 standard deviation.
-This may suggest that the η meson is predominantly produced in the s wave, an observation which is in agreement with the results of the analyzing power measurements performed by the DISTO Collaboration [38], where, interestingly, in the far-from-threshold energy region, the A_y were found to be also consistent with zero within 1 standard deviation.
+It is also worth to mention that the analysing powers of the $\vec{p}p \rightarrow pp\eta$ reaction for both excess energies studied are consistent with zero within one standard deviation.
+This may suggest that the η meson is predominantly produced in the s-wave, an observation which is in agreement with the results of the analysing power measurements performed by the DISTO collaboration [34] where, interestingly, in the far-from-threshold energy region the A_y were found to be also consistent with zero within one standard deviation.

-The authors thank K. Nakayama, K.S.
-Man, and C. Wilkin for providing the predictions for A_y and A. Kupść and S. Bass for reading the early version of the manuscript.
-We acknowledge the support of the European Community-Research Infrastructure Activity under the

-FP6 program (Hadron Physics, N4:EtaMesonNet, RII3-CT-2004-506078) and the support of the Polish State Committee for Scientific Research (Grant No. PB1060/P03/2004/26).
+The authors would like to thank K. Nakayama, K. S. Man, and C. Wilkin for providing the predictions for A_y and A. Kupść and S. Bass for reading the early version of the manuscript.
+We acknowledge the support of the European Community-Research Infrastructure Activity under the FP6 programme (Hadron Physics, N4:EtaMesonNet, RII3-CT-2004-506078) and the support of the Polish State Committee for Scientific Research (grant No. PB1060/P03/2004/26).